Help support our friends in Israel in their time of need.

 • Ensure you have your passport

-• If you get blisters or foot odor, wear hiking socks over liner socks.
+• If you get blisters, wear hiking socks such as Smartwool.

 • Look for dry fit/wicking features for all socks, shirts, and undergarments